PrincetonUniversity/install_lammps/01_installing/README.md

 The path above corresponds to the module `intel/19.0/64/19.0.5.281`.
 Use `module show <module name>` to find the path for a different module.

+#### make test

+The "make test" command in many of the install scripts is commented out.
+This is due to way that LAMMPS handles running unit tests ([read more](https://sourceforge.net/p/lammps/mailman/message/37352519/)).
+In short, multiple tests typically fail when compiler optimizations (e.g., -O2) are turned on.
+You may consider doing a test install with "-O0" and then if all tests pass do the actual install with something like "-Ofast".

 ## Obtaining the code and starting the build